Rice Formula for processes with jumps and applications: Preliminaries and Main Result

 and

 where $\indicator A$ is the indicator function of the set $A$ and $L$ is the compensating measure of the random counting measure generated on $[0,T]\times\R$ by the jump process $\Jc$.
-Similar formulas hold for the number of up and down crossings. \end{theorem}
+Similar formulas hold for the number of up and down crossings. \end{theorem} The proof is postponed to Section 6, let us say here that the continuous and the discontinuous crossings are treated separately and by different methods.
+An interesting feature of the approach we propose is the fact that Kac Formula \cite{kac} counts only the continuous crossings.
+The discontinuous ones are counted using techniques from Point Processes Theory.

 Some remarks are in order.
-First, note that when the jump process $\Jc$ vanishes, that is, if $J(t)=0$ almost surely for all $t\in[0,T]$, Theorem \ref{teo:nogauss} reduces to Classical Rice Formula for the process $\Zc$.
+First, note that when the jump process $\Jc$ vanishes, that is, $J(t)=0$ almost surely for all $t\in[0,T]$, Theorem \ref{teo:nogauss} reduces to Classical Rice Formula for the process $\Zc$.

 Next, observe that the random variable $J(t)$ does not need to have a density for each $t$, but, in case it does we have a more explicit result. \begin{corollary} If $J(t)$ has a continuous density $p_{J(t)}(x)$ for $t\in[0,T]$ and $x\in\R$, we can also write